theyashwanthsai/IOT-Projects/README.md

 # IOT-Projects
-All the iot projects I made as a part of a hands-on workshop conducted by my college in 3rd semester, Sept 2022.
+All the iot projects we made as a part of a hands-on workshop conducted by my college in 3rd semester, Sept 2022.

 #### Blinking an LED Bulb